hashicorp/terraform-provider-googleworkspace/docs/resources/user.md

 ### Required

+- **name** (Block List, Min: 1, Max: 1) Holds the given and family names of the user, and the read-only fullName value.The maximum number of characters in the givenName and in the familyName values is 60.In addition, name values support unicode/UTF-8 characters, and can contain spaces, letters (a-z),numbers (0-9), dashes (-), forward slashes (/), and periods (.).Maximum allowed data size for this field is 1Kb. (see [below for nested schema](#nestedblock--name))
 - **password** (String, Sensitive) Stores the password for the user account.
 A password can contain any combination ofASCII characters.
 A minimum of 8 characters is required.
 The maximum length is 100 characters.
 - **primary_email** (String) The user's primary email address.
 The primaryEmail must be unique and cannot be an aliasof another user.